Deelvin/tvm/docs/how_to/deploy/adreno.rst

 ---------------------------------

-In this section we will focus on target, needed to compile and deploy models for Adreno, demonstrate the generation of kernels with and without textures and, in addition, the possibility of choosing a different precision for model compilation will be considered.
+In this section we will focus on target, needed to compile and deploy models for Adreno, demonstrate the differences in generated kernels with and without textures and, in addition, the possibility of choosing a different precision for model compilation will be considered.